 Video conferencing is a core strand of a hybrid working model.
 It’s crucial that video collaboration is treated the same as any other business-critical system.

-Ensure your video conferencing is there when you need it with StarLeaf – our 99.999% uptime guarantee for video meetings means we’ll keep you collaborating.
+Ensure your video conferencing is there when you need it with StarLeaf Standby, the enterprise communications failover service for business continuity and incident response.